cmtso/EKI_geophysics_2020/README.md

   - Make sure you download the R2.exe executable and copy it to each of the `2D_XX` folders.
   - For Mac OS/Linux machine: You will need to install [wine].
 See more specific instructions below.
 - 3D problems:
-  - ERT forward modelling is run by [E4D] to allow .
+  - ERT forward modelling is run by [E4D] to allow parallel computing.
 Make sure you install the [E4D development version].
 Unfortunately it only runs for Linux systems.
 You may try using [cygwin] or the Windows 10 Linux subsystem to run it on Windows systems.

 ### General steps
 1. Create forward problem in [R2] by defining a true resistivity model, electrode configuration, and survey design.
 Make sure it runs without returning erros.
 Do not allow polyline clipping in `R2.in`.
 You may set that in `polyline.txt`.
 Copy the [R2] input files in the working directory.